✦ My Life is a Lamp ✦ My Home is a Lighthouse

 5-4 My Personal Prayer of Repentance

 You now ask "What should I do to have my sins forgiven and receive eternal life?"
-Read and meditate upon these verses then write your own prayer of repentance in three parts:
+Meditate upon these verses and the previous verses, then write your own prayer of repentance in three parts:

 5-5 Living in the Light — Welcome to the Kingdom of God